vasujain275/Automated-CBSE-Results/README.md

 Modify the Roll Number Values:

-        Within the "rolls" variable, you will find two values that need to be changed.
-        The first value corresponds to the beginning value of the roll numbers used in your school.
+        Within the "rolls" variable, you will find two values that need to be changed.(Look in for loop) The first value corresponds to the beginning value of the roll numbers used in your school.
         The second value represents the expected end value of the roll numbers.
         Update these two values accordingly to match your school's roll number range.